FREEDOM FROM SOCIAL MEDIA

 Addictive for Everyone

-The people who invented the Apps for mobile phones, deliberately designed them to be addictive, and even they were surprised at how successful they proved to be.
-Mobile phones have become a major part of the life of most people, especially the Younger Generation.
+The people who invented the Apps for mobile phones, deliberately designed the Apps to be addictive, and even they were surprised at how successful they proved to be.

 Feel good -'candies' of Dopamine are leading you ... but where?